1871fotc/fotc/docs/about/legal.md

 ## Copyright

-Material on this site is copyright © 1992 — 2022 Friends of Toowong Cemetery Association Incorporated, unless noted otherwise.
+Material on this site is copyright © 1992 — 2022 Friends of Toowong Cemetery Association Inc., unless noted otherwise.

 <!--